51m0n397/IoT2020Course/README.md

 - The same web dashboard as before is used to display the data.

 ### How to run
-For information about how to run this project check my blogpost on Hackster https://www.hackster.io/simone-bartolini/iot-environmental-station-using-aws-part-2-real-hardware-1da6cc
+For information about how to run this part of the project check my blogpost on Hackster https://www.hackster.io/simone-bartolini/iot-environmental-station-using-aws-part-2-real-hardware-1da6cc

 ### Demonstration
-You can see the project in action in this video
+You can see this part of the project in action in this video